Robb Stark – Night’s Silver Wolf King

 Robb’s anger boils up again when Yoren of the Night’s Watch answers his question regarding Uncle Benjen:

-One of the other men said, “The Old Bear sent him out to look for Waymar Royce, and he’s late returning, my lord.”
+“The Old Bear sent him out to look for Waymar Royce, and he’s late returning, my lord.”
 “Too long,” Yoren said.
 “Most like he’s dead.”

 “My uncle is not dead,” Robb Stark said loudly, anger in his tones.
 He rose from the bench and laid his hand on the hilt of his sword.
 “Do you hear me?
 My uncle is not dead!”
 His voice rang against the stone walls, and Bran was suddenly afraid.